datopian/tech.datopian.com/frontend/theming/hello-world/README.md

 # Hello world!

+Now you will learn how to customize the home page.
 We've prepared an `example` theme (located in `./themes/` directory) that you can use to get started with theming frontend app.
 Let's customize the home page -- our "Hello World"!

 Enable the theme in your `.env` file (read more about configs [here](/frontend/configs/)):